 Gregorius Vatis Advena

-Gregory Name, or Greg Ory, is a poet and scholar.
+Gregorius Vatis Advena, or Greg Ory, is a writer and student of humanities.
 He is part of a new generation of writers in the age of internet and globalization.
 What are his values?
 Read the statement on human Civitas and feel free to take part in an open debate.

 © Greg Ory 1999 – 2018, Index Operum.
 This is a selection of works in different languages, under different pseudonyms.
 The list is regularly updated.
 Each title is a link, new titles are marked.